flarive/Cortex-Raytracer/README.md

 A spot light is a more focused light source that emits light in a specific direction within a cone

-Lights are produced by hidden objects with an emissive material.
+Lights are produced by hidden objects (quad or sphere) with an emissive material.

 Such objects can be displayed for debug lightning purpose.